When Mama Raven and I started hiking we used a First Need water filter. Then we moved to the MSR Waterworks filter.

 Years ago I received a SteriPEN for Christmas and it did not work right out of the box.
 I returned it and got a second one.
 Within three months that one failed.
 I did not have much faith in SteriPENs.
 That was years ago.
 The SteriPEN Ultra is USB rechargeable, which is much better than the older battery version.
 I could charge it from my external battery.
 It would filter a liter of water in 1.5 minutes.
 That meant we could filter 8-10L of water in 12-15 minutes.
 The only drawback was floaters and we solved that by running dirty water through a bandanna first.
 When I replaced my gravity feed system in Durango I got a SteriPEN.
 We used that for the rest of the CDT and never had a problem.
 A word of caution, the SteriPEN can be fragile.
 Treeman dropped his from 3′ and it broke the UV light.
 We were very careful with ours.

 All of us a hydration system.
-Ann, Will, and Joon have 2L Hosers.
+Mama Raven, Bling, and Whisper have 2L Hosers.

 I experimented with a hybrid system.
 I used the Hoser’s hose and bite valve, but the bag was a Sawyer 2L.
 The basic problem I have with the Hoser is the cost.
 It is about $26 for a bag, hose, and bite valve.
 But you cannot buy just the bag.
 If I get a big hole in one I have to dish out another $26, but I do not need the hose and bite valve.
 I need just the bag.
 This is the way Platypus gets you to spend more money.
 On the other hand the Sawyer 2L bags cost $9 for two and they have the same thread pattern.